 - Nail varnish, transfer tattoos and makeup should not be worn

-- Long hair should be tied back with plain hair ties and hairbands should also be plain (without attachments)
+- Long hair should be tied back with simple, plain hair ties and hairbands should also be plain (without attachments)

 All items of clothing should be labelled with your child’s name.